Mulan-94/scrappy/README.rst

     https://github.com/Mulan-94/polarvis

-It consists of a pipeline script `showrunner.sh` which perfroms multiple steps to achieve this end goal.
+It consists of a pipeline script `showrunner.sh <./post/showrunner.sh>`_ which perfroms multiple steps to achieve this end goal.
 This is a bash script that can be modified to suit ones needs

 To avail the scripts required for ``showrunner.sh``, initialise those files